 Facilities and Administrative Costs: F&A costs are assessed at 25% for funds provided by Marine Recreational Fishing Advisory Board.
-Due to the critical nature of the funding shortfall, VIMS will provide a major portion of the F&A costs associated with this project.
+(F&A rates for 2013 are 48%.)
+Due to the critical nature of the funding shortfall, VIMS will provide a major portion (23%) of the F&A costs associated with this project.